codenet/col733-cloud/storage-dynamo.md

 The following shows a gossip exchange between W1 and W2.
 Each server maintains key range, current load, and the version of its information for every other server.
 W1 first sends the versions of information it has for everyone.
-If W2 is more updated for some servers (like for W3), it sends the later information it has and requests updates for servers (like for W1, W4) it is not updated on.
-W1 responds with the latest information as per W2's request.
+If W2 is more updated for some servers (like for W3), it sends this information and requests updates for servers (like for W1, W4) it is not updated on.
+W1 responds with the information as per W2's request.

 <img width=350 src="assets/figs/dynamo-gossip.png">